What’s The Best Wood for Plantation Shutters? A Simple Guide

 How thick should wood be for shutters?

 At Doors Plus, our plantation shutters are made to measure, with a standard wood thickness.
-The louvre blades are 89mm wide.

 Find out more about how to measure for plantation shutters or how much to install plantation shutters.